-- After that, rinse it off with shampoo designed for coloured hair.
+- After that, rinse it off with shampoo designed for colored hair.

 You can as well replace olive oil or almond oil with Shea butter.

-Jet and Ryhs (professional hairstylists at JetRyhn) said; egg yolk mixed with full-fat yoghurt and pure honey repairs damaged hair.
+Jet and Ryhs (professional hairstylists at JetRyhn) said; egg yolk mixed with full-fat yogurt and pure honey repairs damaged hair.

 You can call this a protein hair mask.
 You can do this as well after trying out the oil masks; it all depends on you.

-Here’s how to use yoghurt, honey, and egg to repair damaged hair.
+Here’s how to use yogurt, honey, and egg to repair damaged hair.

-- Mix yoghurt, egg yolk, and honey very well.
-Just make sure it enough for your full hair (you can still use this quantity: 2 tablespoons of honey, half cup of yoghurt and one egg).
+- Mix yogurt, egg yolk, and honey very well.
+Just make sure it enough for your full hair (you can still use this quantity: 2 tablespoons of honey, half cup of yogurt, and one egg).